talcs/simpledtw/README.md

 **simpledtw** is a Python Dynamic Programming implementation using NumPy, of the classic Dynamic Time Warping algorithm

+## Installation
+The package **simpledtw** is currenetly not registered in PyPi.
+The current way of installing the package is by copying the file **simpledtw.py** into your Python libs directory or into your project directory

 ## Dependencies
 The only dependency of **simpledtw** is **NumPy**